josephsnyder/doc-test/Documentation/ImportCache.rst

 .. parsed-literal::

-  $ :usertype:`git clone git://code.osehra.org/VistA-M.git`
+  $ :usertype:`git clone git://code.osehra.org/VistA-FOIA.git`
-  Cloning into 'VistA-M'...
+  Cloning into 'VistA-FOIA'...
   .
   .
   .
   $
-  $ :usertype:`cd VistA-M`
+  $ :usertype:`cd VistA-FOIA`

 to make a local clone of the remote repository.